 You should be able to return to work the next day unless you are told otherwise.

 Do not have a hot bath for 2 to 3 days.
 Do not do strenuous exercise for the first week and not until the biopsy area has healed.

-The healthcare team may arrange for you to come back to the clinic for the results of the biopsy.
-They will discuss with you any treatment or follow-up you need.
+Results from the biopsy will not be available for at least a few days so the healthcare team may arrange for you to come back to the clinic for these results.
+The healthcare team will discuss with you any treatment or follow-up you need.

 Regular exercise should improve your long-term health.
 Before you start exercising, ask the healthcare team or your GP for advice.

 A punch biopsy is usually a safe and effective way of finding out if there is a problem with your skin.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.